ALI11-2000/RISC-V_Core/Single-Cycle/README.md

 # Single Cycle RISC-V Processor
 For this project, we are going to implement single cycle RISC-V processor as shown in figure below.
 ![Single Cycle Processor\label{abc}](Figures/ckt.png)

+**Note:** This figure has been taken from the slides of Dr. Muhaamad Tahir.

 For simulation, **cocotb** is used with **iverilog**.

 ## Top Module